-If having read this leaflet you have decided not to go ahead with one or both procedures, please telephone the endoscopy administrative team on 01225 824069 in good time so we can offer your appointment to another person.
-We recommend you discuss your decision with your GP or the specialist who arranged your procedures.
+If having read this leaflet you have decided not to go ahead with this procedure, please telephone the endoscopy administrative team on 01225 824069 in good time so we can offer your appointment to another person.
+We recommend you discuss your decision with your GP or the specialist who arranged your procedure.

-If you are unclear and have any questions, then do not sign the form until they have been explained.
-The endoscopy staff will be happy to answer any questions you might have.
+If you are unclear and have any questions, you can contact the department on 01225 821425 or 01225 821788.
+The endoscopy nursing staff will be happy to help.